NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

-The Stereo Pipeline package contains command-line and GUI programs that convert a stereo pair consisting of images and cameras into a 3D "point cloud" image (its format is described in :numref:`outputfiles`).
+The Stereo Pipeline package contains command-line and GUI programs that convert a stereo pair consisting of images and cameras into a 3D "point cloud" image.
 This is an intermediate format that can be passed along to one of several programs that convert a point cloud into a mesh for 3D viewing, a gridded digital terrain model (DTM) for GIS purposes, or a LAS/LAZ point cloud.